Parcel-loads of festive cheer are on their way to troops overseas, thanks to a Bingley mum and her recruits.

 Last year the group sent 15,351 parcels to serving men and women in Iraq, Afghanistan, the Falklands, Kosovo, Bosnia and on ships patrolling waters under threat.

 Next weekend mum-of-three Mrs Webster will be packing and wrapping parcels with the help of Bingley Det-achment Army Cadets at their Hillside Road headquarters off Park Road.

 They will be there from 10am to 4pm on both days.
-As well as being there to accept donations of small gifts and cash – £5 would cover the cost of a shoebox hamper – more helping hands are welcome, she says.
+As well as being there to accept donations of small gifts and cash – £5 would cover the cost of a shoebox hamper – more helping hands are welcome,

 Last Christmas well-wishers from the Bradford district sent out 3,000 parcels and this year Mrs Webster is expecting to use 8,000 feet of wrapping paper.